Chapter 2.60

 i.
 The apprenticeship requirement conflicts with state or federal funding conditions, or the conditions of any other grant or funding program;

 ii.
-An insufficient number of apprentices are available to meet the contract requirements; or
+An insufficient number of apprentices are available in the geographic region to meet the contract requirements; or

 iii.
-The project involves a high proportion of equipment and materials costs compared to the anticipated labor hours.
+The project involves a disproportionately high ratio of material costs to labor hours;

 2.60.070 Services.

-A. Purchasing Limitations.
-Purchase limitations apply to the cost related to the acquisition of services to fill a specific business need.
+A. Purchasing Thresholds.
+Purchase thresholds apply to the cost related to the acquisition of services to fill a specific business need.
 Cost is inclusive of any required sales tax and related expenses.

-2. Contracts greater than $100,000 shall be authorized by the city council.
+2. Contracts greater than the city manager’s purchasing threshold require formal solicitation and shall be authorized by the city council.

 3. The initial contract procurement process should apply a realistic and complete scope of services and length of time that would be necessary to complete a project unless intermediate stages have documented independent utility, or there is a need for immediate action on a project using a limited scope and council authorization on the full project is processed without delay.

 B. Contract or Purchase Order Required.
-The purchase of services require that the city enter into a contract or purchase order for that service, with the exception of temporary employment agency services, and services with a total cost of $10,000 or less in a calendar year.
-Departments are allowed to make these purchases administratively in accordance with procedures developed by the director.
+The purchase of services requires that the city enter into a contract or purchase order for services that exceed $10,000 in a calendar year, except in the following situations:

 C. On-Call Service Contracts.
 On-call service contracts shall be procured with the process identified in subsection D of this section.
-Individual task orders of on-call service contracts shall not exceed $100,000.
+The value thresholds and process for issuing individual task/work orders of on-call service contracts shall be defined in each on-call service contract.

 D. Process.